trabdlkarim/trabdlkarim.github.io/issues/bug-report.md

 ## Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Atom, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion memo and find related suggestions.
+This section guides you through submitting an enhancement suggestion for TAK Projects, including completely new features and minor improvements to existing functionality.
+Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

+Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
+When you are creating an enhancement suggestion, please [include as many details as possible](submit-a-good-enhancement-suggestion).
+Fill in [the template](#), including the steps that you imagine you would take if the feature you're requesting existed.

+### Before Submitting An Enhancement Suggestion
+{: .mb-5}

+> - **Check if there's already a package** which provides that enhancement.

+> - **Determine which repository** the enhancement should be suggested in.

+> - **Perform a search to see if the enhancement has already been suggested**.
+If it has, add a comment to the existing issue instead of opening a new one.

+### Submit A Good Enhancement Suggestion
+{: .mb-5}
+Enhancement suggestions are tracked as GitHub issues.
+After you've determined which repository your enhancement suggestion is related to, create an issue on that repository and provide the following information:

+> - **Use a clear and descriptive title** for the issue to identify the suggestion.

+> - **Provide a step-by-step description of the suggested enhancement** in as many details as possible.

+> - **Provide specific examples to demonstrate the steps**.
+Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks.](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/getting-started-with-writing-and-formatting-on-github){:target="_blank"}

+> - **Describe the current behavior and explain which behavior you expected to see instead** and why.

+> - **Include screenshots and animated GIFs** which help you demonstrate the steps or point out the part of the project which the suggestion is related to.

+> - **Explain why this enhancement would be useful** to most  users and isn't something that can or should be implemented as a community package.

+> - **List some other programs or software applications where this enhancement exists.**

+> - **Specify the name and version of the OS you're using.**